 Intestinal bacteria metabolize some undigested disaccharides, producing gases that cause distention and flatus.

-Confirm clinical diagnosis by doing a hydrogen breath test.
+Assess carbohydrate intolerance clinically and confirm diagnosis by doing a hydrogen breath test.

 Dietary restriction is usually adequate treatment.